ralacerda/ralacerda/README.md

 - 🏁 [F1 Next](https://github.com/ralacerda/f1next) - A small Python script to show informations about the next Formula 1 Grand Prix inside your terminal.
 - 🧹 [CSS Boilerplates](https://css-boilerplate.netlify.app/) (WIP) - An web app for creating CSS Resets.
 Instead of copy pasting the same reset, create a reset file with only the properties you want.

+### Open Source

+- 📚 - I've [contributed](https://github.com/pulls?q=is%3Apr+author%3Aralacerda+archived%3Afalse+is%3Amerged+is%3Apublic+user%3Awithastro+user%3Adoomemacs+) with documentation for both [Astro](astro.build/) and [Doom Emacs](https://github.com/doomemacs/doomemacs) projects.
+- 📖 - All my projects hosted on GitHub are Open Source.
+Feel free to fork or contribute to them.

 ### My goals

 - 👨‍🎓 Learn new things and share that knowledge with others